Lemonl1m3/Final-Project/README.md

 # Final-Project

+Summary:
+    The goal of this project was create a platformer that continues as long as the player isn't killed.
+The platforms would generate at random positions continously making the game different every time you play it.
+The goal of the game is to see how long you can survive while the difficulty ramps up.

 What I learned:
   I learned a lot about collisions and how to make a never ending cycle that changes the farther in you are